 Today, though, there are many portfolio management arrangements available to the average investor.
-Betterment offers such a service, investing your money in a diversified portfolio according to your time horizon and risk tolerance.
+Betterment offers such a service, for example; the firm invests your money in a diversified portfolio according to its algorithms and its specifications.

 Occasionally, there are conflicts of interest between clients and portfolio management firms